 Other VPNs might be freemium which means that even if they don’t steal your data, they’ll definitely subject you to download caps, bandwidth throttling, and a small selection of servers (usually only one or two).
 They’re not bothered with robust encryption either, so there’s a continued risk of being exposed.

 After all, such companies are registered businesses too.
 They need to make money to pay for salaries, office space, and server maintenance.
 Our recommendation is to avoid these traps to stay safe.
 Cough up a few dollars each month – it’ll be worth it.

 What exactly is a VPN?

-For the uninitiated, a Virtual Private Network (VPN) is a software that helps you stay safe and secure on the web.
-The service works by encrypting all the web traffic to and from your account and routing it via an intermediary server of your choice.
-This helps keep nosy surveillance agencies and hackers at a distance and also makes it seems like you’re accessing the internet from a different location.
+For the uninitiated, a Virtual Private Network (VPN) is software that helps you stay safe and secure on the web.
+The service works by encrypting all the web traffic to and from your device and routing it via an intermediary server of your choice.
+This helps keep nosy surveillance agencies and hackers at a distance and also makes it seem like you’re accessing the internet from a different location.

 The latter feature makes it possible to unlock geo-restricted content on streaming services.
 That’s one of the reasons why foreign expats find a VPN to be an excellent choice for staying in touch with content from back home.

 See also: How to change your IP address